shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 ### Aim Of Model:

-Our aim is to recognize the emotions of humans examining their facial expressions and classifying them into various emotion classes.
+Our aim is to recognize the emotions of humans examining their facial expressions and classify them into various emotion classes.
+The recognition software should distinguish among 5/6 different classes.

 The model should recognize the emotions in real – time and should be very fast.

 The model should recognize emotions by performing moderate computations (no complex computations like DNNs) but should be very accurate.

-Emotions of a person is to be recognized can possess various poses of the face and the architecture of face may differ from one another.
+The emotions of a person to be recognized can possess various poses of the face and the structure of face may differ from one another.

 So, now our vision is clear and we focus on how to fulfill them.